8OctavioI/Following-Tutorials/Docker/Readme.md

         docker cp [source-path] [container-name]:[destination-path] : Use this command to copy files from system to container after creation of container

         docker exec -it [container-name] [command] : Execute a command in running container. it flag stands for interactive mode

+        docker compose ps -a : Lists all running services.